-3. When do I have to wear a face mask?
+3. When do I have to wear a FFP2 face mask?

-- In pharmacies and being in places where health and care services are provided (e.g. hospitals, doctors’ surgeries, etc.).
+- At pharmacies and at all locations where health and care services are provided (e.g. hospitals, doctors' practices, etc.).

-- Children under 6 years of age do not need to wear a face mask.
+- Important!
+Children aged between 6 and 14 years of age can continue to wear a simple face mask instead of an FFP2 mask.

 4. Which rules on social distancing must be observed?